devcmgm/AzurePythonDemo/README.md

 <h3>First thing: What are Azure Functions ?</h3>

-Azure Functions allows you to run small pieces of code (called "functions") without worrying about application infrastructure.
+An Azure Function allows you to run small pieces of code (called "functions") without worrying about application infrastructure.

 <h3>Next: Why use Azure Functions ?</h3>